doirisks/dori/README.md

 and contain at least one machine-readable representation of the model.
 This can range from SAS macros, to Dockerfile's that help expose the model through RESTful APIs.

+## Disclaimer
+**USE AT YOUR OWN RISK**.
+This repository is provided as an academic exercise in the best possible way to store and disseminate risk algorithms.
+It is possible that some algorithms are not implemented 100% accurately.
+Therefore, please use at your own risk.